-If you’re a senior whose driving history has been clean for the past five years, you should be able to get cheap car insurance quotes from Geico.
-You should also look at insurance rates from Progressive to make a more informed decision.
+If you’re a senior whose driving history has been clean for the past five years, you should be able to get cheap car insurance quotes from State Farm.
 Our hypothetical driver in this category commuted 4,000 miles per annum and was 65 years old.

 In the “No Collision History” and “DUI” parts of our study, we used a 29-year-old motorist who drove a 2014 Toyota Corolla for 12,000 miles each year.
 Our estimated monthly premiums are based on data from five zip codes in NV for female and male drivers.
 Our team used 50/100/25 liability coverage limits as well as 50/100/25 uninsured motorist coverage limits for all categories except teen drivers.

 What Is The Minimum Car Insurance Liability Coverage Required By Law In Nevada?